 - Lack of awareness – the individual accused would have to prove they had not seen the images and they had no reason to assume they were indecent.
 This defence may apply if the images were ‘made’ inadvertently on the device on which they were found, such as via a pop-up

 What should you do if you are accused of possessing indecent images?

-The particularly varied nature of indecent images charges means that there is much to consider.
-If you are accused of possessing indecent images, it is critical to seek legal advice as soon as possible, so we are able to gather all the necessary evidence to defend your case.
+If you have been the subject of a search warrant issued under the Protection of Children Act and have had items seized or are accused of possessing indecent images, it is critical to seek expert legal advice as soon as possible, so we are able to gather all the necessary evidence to defend your case.

-Our specialist team of solicitors at Lawtons – dedicated to sexual offence cases – is on hand to ensure every angle is assessed professionally and that guidance is offered regarding your cooperation with the investigations associated with your case, including the analyses undertaken by police.
-This way, we can work towards the most favourable outcome for you.
+Our specialist team of solicitors at Lawtons – dedicated to sexual offence cases – is on hand to ensure every angle is assessed professionally and that expert guidance is offered.
+This can include advice on whether you cooperate with the police investigations associated with your case, and a comprehensive review of the examinations undertaken by police.
+Our expertise and proven track record helps to ensure we can work towards the most favourable outcome for you.

 For more information on legal proceedings surrounding indecent images charges, or to discuss an individual case in complete confidence, please just

 To be found guilty of possession of indecent images, there must be evidence of physical possession, control and custody of the indecent images, as well as the knowledge that the images are on your device and are indecent in nature.

 What is the sentence for possession of indecent images?